myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2024-01-16T05:45:25.964Z
 >
 > Looking at the Republican Party's choice for presidential candidates, for better or worse, I feel that Trump's influence is enormous

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-01-15T06:18:45.297Z
->
-> I've been reading too much Lexicon and Lexicon seems to be talking to me

----
 <!-- MY-BSKY_TIMELINE:END -->